Stars in action at Savusavu 7s

 GC Marine plays Vesitagitagi while Devo Babas will go against Sagale Babas.

-Police White takes Savuiqali Marine and Police Blue with Terio Tamani, Livai Ikanikoda and Apenisa Cakaubalavu will take on Green Gold St Paul Nadavaci.
+Police White meets Savuiqali Marine and Police Blue with Terio Tamani, Livai Ikanikoda, and Apenisa Cakaubalavu battles Green Gold St Paul Nadavaci.

 DXC Raiwasa Taveuni which has the likes of former 7s reps Savenaca Rawaca, Asaeli Tuivuaka, Iowane Teba and Dan Yaya will face Kingdom Warriors.